enviro-lab/covid-analysis/README.md

 ```
 To run, activate the nextflow environment and run analyzeReads.nf with a few necessary args like below.
 ```
+# go to where the scripts are
 cd covid-analysis

+# using our wrapper script, run the pipeline
 ./run_pipeline.sh \
+    --plate 12-22-22-1-V2A \
+    --fastqs ${PLATE_DIR}/fastq_pass \
+    --meta $PLATE_DIR/Clinical-12-22-22-1-V2A.csv \
+    --out ${PLATE_DIR}/output
+# with `--group` specified, this script will give your group modification access to the outputs once the workflow finishes

+# or

+# activate the env the run the pipeline
+cd covid-analysis
+conda activate conda/env-nextflow
+nextflow ./analyzeReads.nf \
     --plate 12-22-22-1-V2A \
     --fastqs ${PLATE_DIR}/fastq_pass \
     --meta $PLATE_DIR/Clinical-12-22-22-1-V2A.csv \